 Use a cardboard box for better protection.

-For extra protection, try to keep disks bundled at least two inches away from the edge of the box.
-Although floppy disks are vulnerable to magnetic fields, those fields decrease at a cubic rate.
+For extra protection from magnetic fields, try to keep disks bundled at least two inches away from the edge of the box.
+Although floppy disks are vulnerable to magnets, those fields decrease at a cubic rate.
 In other words, even an inch or two of separation creates a considerable amount of protection.

 Additional Tips